-However, with a little determination and consistency, resolutions can help you save $1,000 or much more.
+Following are 10 resolutions that can help you save as much as $1,000 — or even much more.

 1. Implement a new shopping strategy

-For example, in How to Save at Least 10 Percent on Everything You Buy, we explain how combining discounted gift cards, rebate sites and reward credit cards can save on every purchase.
+For example, in “How to Save at Least 10 Percent on Everything You Buy,” we explain how combining discounted gift cards, rebate sites and reward credit cards can save you cash on every purchase.
 Shop a lot at Amazon?
-Check out 10 Secret Strategies to Save Big Bucks at Amazon.
+Check out “10 Secret Strategies to Save Big Bucks at Amazon.”

 At the minimum, resolve to always comparison shop for savings.
 And use the calendar as leverage.
 Certain categories of goods go on sale at various times of the year.
 For example, if you typically spend $1,000 on winter clothing, shopping after-Christmas and February closeouts could save you 40 percent.
-That means savings of $400.
+That means a savings of $400.

 2. Develop a spending plan

 If created and implemented correctly, a budget will reveal weak areas and force you to live within your means.
-However, only 32 percent of Americans prepare a monthly budget that tracks their income and expenses, according to a 2013 Gallup poll.
+However, just 32 percent of Americans prepare a monthly budget that tracks their income and expenses, according to a 2013 Gallup poll.